MEschenbacher/wireguard-formula/README.md

 # wireguard-formula

-This formula is supposed to install WireGuard (usually dkms and utils), and create interfaces including peers.
+This formula is supposed to install WireGuard (usually dkms and utils), create and manage interfaces including peers.
 Configuration is done via pillar (see below).

 **Attention**: WireGuard is not yet included in the linux mainline kernel.
 Also, the installation is different on every distribution and sometimes you even have